dannng/dannng.github.io/docs/tool_selection_factors.markdown

 ### Documentation

-Following the factors are four appendices that: provide several full-length examples of how to use the factors to evaluate tools and select those that meet particular individual and organizational needs, explain how multiple inputs may combine to make compound input sets against which you can evaluate tool compatibility, list some common tools and their primary purposes in digital archival workflows, and show examples of log files from several tools, respectively.
 How complete and up-to-date is the documentation for the tool?
 A tool might have limited documentation, meaning that if you encounter unexpected behavior, it might be difficult to troubleshoot what went wrong.
 Tool documentation that is updated and complete can make your work much smoother, but there are cases where an under-documented tool is the best fit for your particular workflow and needs.
 Complete documentation might include accurately described procedures and explicit explanations of what happens to the media while the tool is processing or otherwise interacting with it.
 You may be able to figure out when a tool is performing a given function without documentation.

 ### Support